-If the applicable company listed above cannot be reached, then contact the State Breastfeeding Coordinator to facilitate communication with the company.
+- 5. If the applicable company listed above cannot be reached, then contact the State Breastfeeding Coordinator to facilitate communication with the company. - k.
+Breast Pump Tracking. - i.

-- i.
 WIC benefits cannot be denied to a participant for failing to return a pump or participate in tracking efforts. - ii.
-The participant may be recruited in the effort of receiving follow up information; however, it is the clinic's responsibility to provide follow up counseling and tracking. - iii.
-If the participant becomes lost is not able to be reached for to followup, or the pump is suspected lost or stolen, the clinic should may take the following actions: - Contact any or all parties listed on the pump BF Equipment screenpanel under Contact 1, Contact 2 or Contact 3.
+The participant may be recruited in the effort of receiving follow up information; however, it is the clinic's responsibility to provide follow up counseling and tracking.

+- iii.
+If the participant is not able to be reached for follow-up, or the pump is suspected lost or stolen, the clinic should take the following actions: - Contact any or all parties listed on the pump BF Equipment screen under Contact 1, Contact 2 or Contact 3.
 Attempts should be made to identify other contact numbers or addresses from these contacts. - 2.
-Mail certified letter to the participant or any of the contacts listed on BF Equipment screenpanel. - Do not indicate pump as "lost" in VISION; contact the State WIC Office for assistance.
-The breastfeeding coordinator should be contacted when pumps are lost. - a.
-Provide to the State Breastfeeding Coordinator via email: - i. participant ID number - ii. clinic name - iii. pump type (Symphony or Lactina only) - iv. location of pump documentation in VISION - 4.
+Mail certified letter to the participant or any of the contacts listed on BF Equipment screen. - 3.
+Do not indicate pump as "lost" in VISION; The breastfeeding coordinator should be contacted when pumps are lost. - a.
+Provide to the State Breastfeeding Coordinator via email: - i. participant ID number - ii. clinic name - iii. pump type - iv. location of pump documentation in VISION - 4.
 All relevant information pertaining to the actions taken by the local agency or of the circumstances of the participant should be documented in VISION. - 5.
-Notify the setate bereastfeeding coordinator immediately if the pump is returned to the local agency in order to cancel the investigation by either the State office or by a private investigative service. - 6.
-Communication will be between the state and lLocal aAgencies.
-A private investigative service, upon working on a case, may contact the lLocal aAgency to confirm a pump has been returned or to arrange a delivery date and time for returning a pump to the clinic.
+Notify the state breastfeeding coordinator immediately if the pump is returned to the local agency in order to cancel the investigation by either the State office or by a private investigative service. - Communication will be between the state and local agencies.
+A private investigative service, upon working on a case, may contact the local agency to confirm a pump has been returned or to arrange a delivery date and time for returning a pump to the clinic. - I. Breast Pump Cleaning. - i.
+The local breastfeeding coordinator must designate a staff procedure or person responsible for pump cleaning and maintenance. - ii.
+Electric pumps must be cleaned: - 1.
+When returned to the clinic after loan to a participant. - 2.
+After each use, when used by more than one staff member. - 3.
+After use in the clinic by a participant. - iii.
+Clean electric pumps as described: - 1.
+Use appropriate cleaning solution.